tabreturn/py5-techweek/README.md

 * [PlotterFiles](https://plotterfiles.com/) hosts free SVG files for plotters and drawing robots

-[Learn Python Visually](https://nostarch.com/Learn-Python-Visually) is a book based on [Processing.py](https://py.processing.org/), but it should be relatively straight-forward adapting the content for py5.
+[Learn Python Visually](https://nostarch.com/Learn-Python-Visually) is a book based on [Processing.py](https://py.processing.org/), but it should be relatively straightforward to adapt the content for py5.
 Everything `camelCase` switches to `snake_case` -- so, `colorMode()` becomes `color_mode()`, and so forth.
-There is ~~a plan~~ hope to adapt the book for py5 in 2022/23.

-* Learn Python Visually [GitHub repository](https://github.com/tabreturn/processing.py-book) for the book's official resources and code, as well as solutions to challenges.
+The book's [official resources](https://github.com/tabreturn/processing.py-book) include all of the code examples and solutions.